Frequently Asked Questions

 How much does the consultation cost?

-The in-person consultation costs $650, which cannot be applied to your surgery cost.
-The cost for an online consultation is $400.
+The consultation costs $800, which cannot be applied to your surgery cost.
+The cost remains the same even if the consultation is done online.

 How much is the anesthesia fee?